What's the meaning of OKR?

 So what's the difference?

-Here's a simple way to understand how the roles of Objectives, Key Results and projects differ:
+Here's a simple way to understand how the roles of Objectives, Key Results and initiatives (or projects) differ:

 - Objectives: where do we want to be at the end of the quarter? (direction)